-DYK?
-The Hispanic population, which includes people of any race, was 60.6 million in 2019 and increased to 62.1 million by 2020, making people of Hispanic origin the nation’s largest ethnic or racial minority.
+DYK: The Hispanic population, which includes people of any race, was 60.6 million in 2019 and increased to 62.1 million by 2020, making people of Hispanic origin the nation’s largest ethnic or racial minority.
 According to the U.S. Census Bureau, Hispanics constitute 18.5 % of the nation’s population.

-As we celebrate the 53 year of Hispanic Heritage Month, we acknowledge the rapid growth of Hispanic populations in America.
-Many are children and families, with 6 percent under 5 years old and 22 percent under 18.
-Over 1 million of us, according to the U.S. Census Bureau, have chosen to call Arizona, California, Colorado, Florida, Georgia, Illinois, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, and Texas home.
+As we celebrate Hispanic Heritage Month, we acknowledge the rapid growth of Hispanic populations in America.
+Many are children and families, with 6% under 5 years old and 22% under 18.
+Over 1 million of us, according to the U.S. Census Bureau, have chosen to call Arizona, California, Colorado, Florida, Georgia, Illinois, New Jersey, New Mexico, New York, North Carolina, Pennsylvania and Texas home.

 “The Latino community and Latino history is a fundamental part of American history,” Emily Key, director of education at the Smithsonian Latino Center, told CNN.
 “And recognizing that and understanding that are key reasons why this month is important.”

-The official national observance of Hispanic Heritage Month started in 1968 when President Lyndon B. Johnson designated a week to recognize the contributions of Hispanic Americans to the U.S. In 1988, President Ronald Reagan expanded the weeklong observance to an entire month, and it was subsequently enacted into law on Aug.
-17, 1988.
-The start date of September 15 was significant because it’s also the anniversary of independence for the Latin American countries of Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
-Mexico and Chile also celebrate their independence on September 16 and 18, and Columbus Day or Día de la Raza, which is October 12, falls within the 30 days.
-The national observance in the U.S. extends until October 15.
+Celebrated from September 15 until October 15, this national observance started in 1968 when President Lyndon B. Johnson designated a week to recognize the contributions of Hispanic Americans.
+In 1988, President Ronald Reagan expanded the weeklong observance to a month.
+It was subsequently enacted into law on August 17, 1988.
+The start date of September 15 was significant because it’s also the anniversary of independence for the Latin American countries of Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
+Mexico, Chile and Belize’s independence days are September 16, 18 and 21.
+Columbus Day or Día de la Raza, is on October 12.
+Thus, the national observance in the U.S. extends until October 15.

-Although many Hispanics are bound by commonalities, such as values, history, and language, we are many races and ethnicities from different lands with rich histories and cultures, each with unique identities and customs.
+Although many Hispanics are bound by commonalities, such as values, history and language, we are many races and ethnicities from different lands with rich histories and cultures, each with unique identities and customs.
 Some of us are recent immigrants or second, third or fourth-generation Americans.
-We come to America from many different countries in the North, South, Central America, and the Caribbean.
-Some of us only speak our native language, while others are bilingual, English-only speakers, and/or speak indigenous languages in addition to English and Spanish.
-According to the Pew Research Center, in 2019, 72 percent of Latinos ages 5 and older spoke English proficiently, up from 59 percent in 2000.
+We come to America from many different countries in the North, South, Central America and the Caribbean.
+Some of us only speak our native language, while others are bilingual, English-only speakers and/or speak indigenous languages in addition to English and Spanish.
+According to the Pew Research Center, in 2019, 72 % of Latinos ages 5 and older spoke English proficiently, up from 59% in 2000.

-As early as 2008, the U.S. Census Bureau projected that the Hispanic school-age population will increase by 166 percent by 2050, while the non-Hispanic school-age population will grow by 4 percent.
-Between fall 2009 and fall 2018, the percentage of public school students who were Hispanic increased from 22 to 27 percent, according to the National Center for Education Statistics.
+As early as 2008, the U.S. Census Bureau projected that the Hispanic school-age population would increase by 166% by 2050, while the non-Hispanic school-age population would grow by 4%.
+Between fall 2009 and fall 2020, the percentage of Hispanic public school students increased from 22% to 28%,, according to the National Center for Education Statistics.
 The rapid growth of the Hispanic community creates the necessity for educational systems to meet the needs of multilingual learners.
 Several states continue to improve their language assistance programs to ensure better educational outcomes for Hispanic students.

 One thing is for sure about my culture; we love to celebrate!
 Below you will find a variety of national and local events and activities to celebrate Hispanic Heritage Month with your family!

-- Discover 17 Awesome Ways to Celebrate Hispanic Heritage Month at Home, School or Program.
+- Discover 13 Fun Ways to Celebrate Hispanic Heritage Month at Home, School or Program.